AlecCodes/AlecCodes/README.md

 ### Hi there 👋
 - 🌱 I’m currently learning about One-to-many relationships in SQL.
-- ❄️🌨 I’m working on an app for skiiers.
+- ☕ I’m in interested in JPA Repository.
 - 🔭 I’m looking to contribute to the TidePool project.